platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ## Usage example

-To use PHP on Platform.sh, configure the `.platform.app.yaml` file with a few key settings (a complete example is included at the end).
+Configure your app to use PHP on Platform.sh (a complete example is included at the end).

 ### 1. Specify the version